axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-11-RADICAL COINs.markdown

 image:    "book.jpg"
 ---

 <div style="display: none;">National fiat money is the problem, and so is our system of loans and investment.
-RADICAL COINs could a solution.</div>
+RADICAL COINs is a potential solution.</div>

 <br>
 <br>